 - Find a company that has proven experience in the type of application, not just a software developer.
 Mobile applications are different from the web, so are comprehensive workflow-based applications from the CMS.
 A WordPress developer can build CMS base sites, but not a good fit for your desktop or mobile app.

 - Another important consideration is to find the hidden costs upfront before it’s too late.
 Some companies charge flat fees, some charge subscription fees, and others charge based on scope.
 I have seen numerous cases where Fixed Price projects are based on hourly projections, which is not really a fixed price.
 As part of your reference check, find out if the partner really nickel and dime on any small deviation from the scope.

 - Additionally, perform thorough research on a company’s track record.
 Check out their reviews, talk to their past customers, and ask specific things (not just good or bad) to identify the fit.
 Remember, people only give you references who will talk good about them.
 It’s your job to extract the specific feedback out of their good reference.
-If you find companies through Google search, make sure you When you short-list that is specific If their track record meets the requirements of your projects, then you may want to shortlist those companies.
+If you find companies through Google search, make sure their track record meets the requirements of your projects, then you may want to shortlist those companies.
 But remember, there are several paid reviews that circulate on different platforms and you must be vigilant enough to figure out if the reviews and feedback are unbiased and verified.

 - Once you hire a firm, make sure you own and control all the software and accounts so you are not locked or potential to be a hostage, and it’s easier to transition later on.
 At Technology Rivers, we always keep transition in mind and try to use customer accounts wherever possible.
 This may include DNS, cloud hosting accounts, project management software, etc. We have worked with many customers where their prior vendors refused or made it difficult to transition out after the project finished, or the relationship ended for whatever reason.